-TALES: Tinkering and Learning Engineering Stories is our most current project which investigates how stories can be integrated into informal STEM learning experiences for young children and their families.
-We are collaborating with long time partners the Chicago Children’s Musuem, Northwestern University and a new addition, Roosevelt University.
+TALES: Tinkering and Learning Engineering Stories is a museum-based project that investigates how stories can be integrated into informal STEM learning experiences for young children and their families.
+We are collaborating with long time partners the Chicago Children’s Museum, Northwestern University and a new addition, Roosevelt University.

 EEE: Engaging Engineering Experts is a project funded by the Institute of Museum and Library Services through its STEMeX initiative.
 It involves community experts providing engineering programs at Evanston Public Library and Chicago Children's Museum.